sotiraslab/yang_combat_amyloid_pet/README.md

 ## Project Description

-This repository contains accompanying code for the manuscript "Evaluation of ComBat harmonization for reducing across-tracer differences in regional amyloid PET analyses".
+This repository contains accompanying code for the manuscript [Evaluation of ComBat Harmonization for Reducing Across-Tracer Differences in Regional Amyloid PET Analyses](https://doi.org/10.1002/hbm.70068).

 ## Corresponding Author